Home 中文

 For Selected: Toggle Thumbnails

-Chinese clinical practice guidelines for extended criteria donor grafts in liver transplantation
+Chinese clinical practice guideline for prevention and treatment of large-for-size syndrome in liver transplantation (2025 edition)

 Liver Transplantation Group, Branch of Organ Transplantation of Chinese Medical Association, Branch of Organ Transplant Physicians of Chinese Medical Doctor Association